omanoloneto/rmmz-plugin-i18n/README.md

    - Go to the "Plugin Manager."
    - Click on an empty row, and add the `i18n.js` plugin.
    - Set the "Default Language Code" parameter to your desired default language (e.g., `en` for English, `pt` for Portuguese).
+   - Set the "Add Language Menu" parameter to `true` if you want to add a language option to the game settings menu.

 ## Usage